Amendment of the German Packaging Act (VerpackG): Changes in force since 3 July 2021

 An overview of changes in the Packaging Act Amendment

-The Packaging Act Amendment affects both smaller-scale retailers as well as B2B traders.
-We cover the most important changes in this article.
+The Packaging Act Amendment affects both smaller-scale retailers and B2B traders.
+We cover the most important changes in this article:

 Section 3 paragraph 14 a-c: New definitions